 To help show you what a pork steak is, we went to the best butcher in town, Mataker Meats and Catering and had Charlie Mateker cut us a few.

 This is what the whole butt looks like prior to Charlie performing his craft with this tasty cut:

 After slicing off the fat from the end, Charlie feeds the pork shoulder to the band saw:

 The Boston butt is sliced into steaks (usually ½” to 1 1/4” thickness) on the saw:

 Not all butchers will slice the whole butt into pork steaks.
 Some save a portion of one end to sell as a small roast and sell the small end pieces as finger ribs which many think are the tastiest part.
 The steaks cut from the middle are known as center cut pork steaks:

 Some grocers slice the entire Butt and that’s referred to as whole butt sliced into pork steaks and usually offered at a lower retail price since the smaller end pieces are included.

 Finally we have view of the pork steak from above so you get an idea of exactly what it looks like:

 Our thanks Charlie for helping out explaining the illusive pork steak.
 And if you are looking for a fantastic butcher shop, it doesn’t get any better than Mateker’s.
-Scott will have a review of all that Mateker’s has to offer soon.
+Check out the review of Mateker Meats and Catering.

 Hopefully you’ll be able to take this information to your local butcher (careful here, they usually prefer to be called meat-cutters) and obtain pork steaks in your area.
 Watch your local ads for the roasts to be on sale to save a few dollars during these difficult economic times and approach your retailer then.
 I’ve had them many ways—thick-thin-marinated-glazed-simmered in sauce and so forth and they are always enjoyable.